 12. Breakfast and Stay on 78th Floor in the Tallest Tower in Thailand

 After marvelling at the nature’s wonder in Phuket and the adjacent islands, now it was time to marvel at the man-made wonders.
 We had our breakfast on the 78th Floor of the Baiyoke Sky Hotel and had the astonishing view of skyscrapers and flyovers below us.
-Technology is at its peak and the dazzling city of Bangkok is one of its highlights.
+Technology is at its best and the dazzling city of Bangkok is one of its highlights.

 13. Fantasea Show in Phuket

 We were unsure whether to go or not to go for this hyped show!
-We decided to go and though not unmissable, this is indeed a rare experience.
+We decided to go and though not unmissable, it was indeed a rare experience.
 What we loved the most was the management of the Fantasea park and the ambience of the theatre.
 Cameras are strictly not allowed inside and the system to deposit and collect them is extremely efficient.
 Around 10 elephants on stage at a time, flying trapeze, LED and laser displays make the show interesting!

 This was Thailand in a gist for us.
 Which was your most unforgettable experience in Thailand?
 Let us know in the comments.
 If you have not yet been to Thailand Read 10 Reasons to Visit Thailand beyond Elephants and Massage.